-DUI & DWIAll 50 states have now set .08% Blood Alcohol Concentration (BAC) as the legal limit for driving under the influence (DUI) or driving while impaired (DWI).
+All 50 states have now set .08% Blood Alcohol Concentration (BAC) as the legal limit for driving under the influence (DUI) or driving while impaired (DWI).
 For commercial drivers, a BAC of .04% can result in a DUI conviction nationwide.
-For those under 21, there is a zero tolerance limit―any amount of alcohol is grounds for a DUI arrest.
+For those under 21, there is a zero tolerance limit―even the smallest amount of alcohol is grounds for a DUI arrest.

 Should you ever find yourself faced with a DUI arrest, your first step should be to hire the services of a DUI attorney.
 DUI attorneys and DWI lawyers are highly trained in the DUI and DWI laws of your state, and many times they can lessen your fines or penalties.
 Beware of offers such as a free drug and alcohol test.
 Nothing related to DUIs is free, except for maybe time spent in prison.

 Being convicted of driving under the influence can also impact your life in ways you may not be aware of, including: loss of employment (and the inability to be employed in certain jobs in the future), higher insurance rates, serious financial setbacks, personal and family embarrassment, and having that conviction on your driving records for years―if not forever.

 - New Hampshire